taniafilipa33/nutrinutri/README.md

 ### 📋 Nutritionists

 - `GET /nutritionists` — List all nutritionists
-- `GET /nutritionists/search` — Search nutritionists by parameters (e.g., name, specialty)
+- `GET /nutritionists/search` — Search nutritionists by parameters (e.g., name, service, location)

 ### 📅 Appointments

 - `GET /appointments` — List all appointments
 - `POST /appointments` — Create a new appointment
-- `GET /appointments/checkPending` — Check for a user's only pending appointment
+- `GET /appointments/checkPending` — Check for user's existing pending requests
-- `PATCH /appointments/:id` — Update an appointment
+- `PATCH /appointments/:id` — Update an appointment (status)
-- `GET /appointments/search` — Search for appointments by query
+- `GET /appointments/search` — Search for appointments by query (used to get pending appointments)

 > You can test these endpoints using tools like [Postman](https://www.postman.com/) or `curl`.